ThinkR-open/gitlabr/CONTRIBUTING.md

 ### API version

-The test suite is intended for use with Gitlab API v4, compatibility with API v3 is no longer maintained.
-Still, you can switch to run the tests against API v3, by setting the environment variable `GITLABR_TEST_API_VERSION` to value `v3`.
-Note that API v3 is not present in recent gitlab versions!
+The test suite is intended for use with GitLab API v4, compatibility with API v3 is no longer maintained.
+Still, you can switch to run the tests against API v3, by setting the environment variable `GITLABR_TEST_API_VERSION` to value `3`.
+Note that API v3 is not present in recent GitLab versions!